 Obesity is now the second-leading cause of preventable death in the United States.
 An estimated 300,000 people a year die from obesity and obesity-related disease.

 Extremely obese people have a shorter lifespan than non-obese people.
 Medical conditions associated with obesity include:

 - Psychological effects, including shame, guilt and depression

 BIDMC offers various types of surgical and non-surgical procedures for obesity.
 Surgical treatment for obesity is not for everyone who is overweight.
-It is usually reserved for people who have so-called "severe obesity."
+It is usually reserved for people who have "severe obesity."
 A tool called body mass index (BMI) is used to measure the level of obesity.
 Surgery is not usually performed on someone with a BMI of less than 40, though there are exceptions.

 BMI takes both height and weight into account, giving a more accurate picture of body size than weight alone.